ahmad-buhari/python-basics/README.md

       #Example
       [print(x) for x in __builtins__.__dict__]
       ```
-6. Pratice using python comprhension to simplify code.
+6. Practice using python comprehension to simplify code.  .

 7. Use a package manager for python to orchestrate module installation, I perfer [poetry](https://python-poetry.org/docs/).
 This auto install dependicies for the code to work outside of the system global

-8. Having a good understandning of the fundamental methods, class, functions will significanlty increase your ability to develop a solution.
+8. Having a good understanding of the fundamental topics such as methods, class, and functions will significantly increase your ability to develop/brainstorm solutions for the attended problem.

       ```python
       #Example